 Bolts 3 and 4 fitted with Nuts.
 The model shown is a biplane, and the Bolts 3 and 4 also hold the rear pair of Short Wing Struts 5 and 6 in position.
 Before going further, the front pair of Bolts holding the lower Wing in position must be secured in place by means of Nuts.
-Next place the Rubber Band around the groove in the pulley that is secured on the Propeller Shaft 8 (see Fig. A).
+Next place the Rubber Band around the groove in the pulley on the Propeller Shaft 8 and screw a nut on to the